 I got a new job in Client Services for Rocketseed – a global email branding company, but even though the staff was awesome, I hated it there.
 There wasn’t enough work for me so I sat twiddling my thumbs most of the time!
 I hate being bored!
 I started feeling like I was having a quarter life crisis, questioning my career path and wondering how I ended up working in computers when my real passion was with animals.
 I started looking online for a position at SPCA or Cart Horse Protection Association, and saw an advert for assistant fundraiser at CHPA.
 I was SUPER excited and immediately sent my CV with a pleading cover letter about my dream of working with horses.
 The General Manager offered me a job immediately and I resigned at Rocketseed the next day.
 I started at Cart Horse in February 2010 and from the beginning, knew I’d found a purpose.
 There was no difference between work life or personal life to me – I felt so passionately about it that I loved working on it – to a point where pretty much all I did was work.
 After developing their online presence with a new website, Facebook, Twitter etc, I decided to go back to Rocketseed.
 It seems silly looking back, but at the time I thought this was the best thing to do.
 Rocketseed offered me my job back with a really great salary increase.
 I had been feeling guilty toward Rich due to my salary drop at Cart Horse (he had mentioned that his friends were going to Mozambique the next year, but we wouldn’t be able to go) and felt bad that my choices were now affecting his life.
 I figured that since I knew what needed to be done at Cart Horse… I could go back to Rocketseed and work on Cart Horse social media work when I would have been twiddling thumbs, and then they could bring someone else on board as fundraising assistant and we could work together (I HATED the event management side of fundraising!).
 It all worked out perfectly for a while and I continued to work on their social media for 2 years as a volunteer.

 My mom overdosed in August 2010, using 20 grams in 6 days.
 My boyfriend and I started discussing the idea of putting my mother into rehab and taking in Nicholas for a month.
 I was struggling.
 Trying to keep a brave face in my new relationship, yet feeling completely overwhelmed at the responsibility of my family.
 When we met I had told him I had family issues.. but now he was really getting a good taste of it!
-With the increasing stress of my role at Rocketseed led to increasing regret at leaving Cart Horse.
+Increasing stress in my role at Rocketseed led to increasing regret at leaving Cart Horse.
 I hated corporate work.
-Being in client services and working with email campaigns meant we had to bend over backwards to help clients when they dropped a last minute bomb on us because THEY couldn’t time manage and plan their marketing schedule properly. and they all did it.
-Marketing motherfuckers I used to call them.
+Being in client services and working with email campaigns meant we had to bend over backwards to help clients when they dropped a last minute bomb on us because they didn’t plan their marketing schedule properly. and they all did it.
+Marketing Motherfuckers I used to call them lol.

 My mom was admitted into Crescent Clinic, and that is when I wrote her this letter: